wmac001/arc-overhang-orcaslicer-integration/README.md

 ## 7. Room for Improvement
 We would be happy if you contribute!
-Currently the biggest issue is severe warping, when the infill layers above are printed.
-Do you have Suggestions?
-Update above.
 The surface-finish seems to be better with using as little as possible start points for the arcs. but where are the Limits?
 Finding an algorithm deciding when to start a new arc, working reliable an a wide set of geometrys is the next ongoing developement.
+I you have any questions/ideas I would be happy if you share them!

 Printing long overhangs is tricky due to gravity. a meet in the middle concept could help, but how do we teach that to the computer?
 Feel free to encorporate any Ideas in the post-processing script and try them!

-Further optimize the settings or add features like z-hop.
+Further optimize the settings or add features like z-hop and quality of life features like correct displaying of remaining print time.
-You could reduce warping by automaticly slowing down in the next few layers (eg 2mm).

 ## 8. Printer Compatibility